galaxyproject/training-material/topics/climate/tutorials/climate-101/tutorial.md

 > ### {% icon tip %} Tip: Using existing climatologies
 >
 > In this tutorial, we compute manually the monthly climatological temperatures to explain you the algorithm used behing.
-Usually, a period of reference is chosen and does not necessarily cover the entire timeseries.
-Here we chose to use all data from 1950 to 2019; we could have chosen a shorter period for instance 1980 to 2010.
 > However, many data providers have pre-computed climatologies and can be directly downloaded.
 For instance, on the [CDS](https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset), climatologies are provided for [Essential climate variables for assessment of climate variability from 1979 to present](https://cds.climate.copernicus.eu/cdsapp#!/dataset/ecv-for-climate-change?tab=overview).
 {: .tip}